 Why does this happen?
 First of all, the right kind of exercise — not too much and not too little — gets your heart rate up, and increases blood circulation, carrying oxygen and nutrients to muscle tissue, improving their ability to produce more energy.
 The stronger and more efficient your muscles are, the better they handle the body’s energy-boosting mechanism, adenosine triphosphate (ATP), which acts directly on the central nervous system to increase energy and reduce fatigue.
 To speed recovery from that blah feeling, boost your supply of ATP with fatty acids and protein from lean meats like chicken and turkey, fatty fish like salmon and tuna, and nuts.
 Drinking plenty of water, limiting caffeine, and getting plenty of sleep also helps your body stock up on ATP.

 Endorphins, the body’s feel-good chemicals, are released whenever we do something that requires a sustained burst of physical exertion.
 That enhanced vigor and even mental clarity tend to follow.
 But for endorphins to be released in maximum quantities, they must interact with the receptors on mood-enhancing neurotransmitters such as dopamine, norepinephrine, and serotonin.
 Fortunately, exercise also boosts that supply of neurotransmitters.
 So consider replacing that afternoon “survival” cup of coffee with an exercise session, and replace your nap with a rush of get-up-and-go.

 Excuse me now — it’s three in the afternoon and I really need to go do some planks.

-If you’d like to safely increase your mobility, give FITFOREVER a try FREE for one week.
+If you’d like to safely increase your mobility, give FITFOREVER a try FREE for 30 days.
 It will change your body and change your life.